New VHF Marine Channels Approved for 2017

 The 8 newly created channels will be as follows - 1019, 2019, 1020, 2020, 1078, 2078, 1079, and 2079.
 All of these new channels have been dedicated to Port Operations and Ship Movement by the ITU.
 It remains to be seen if member state governments will provide relief to the recreational boater by reassigning any of these new channels to Non-Commercial usage.

-What changes will we see in the Americas?
+What changes will we see in North America?